Life Insurance Suicide Exclusion

 When a life insurance policyholder commits suicide, will the insurance company pay death benefits to the beneficiary?
 Or will the benefits be denied because of the suicide?

 Unfortunately, this question arises all too frequently every year in Florida and throughout the country.
-In fact, according to the American Foundation for Suicide Prevention (AFSP), more than 44,000 Americans died by suicide in 2016.
-Other related information:
+In fact, according to the American Foundation for Suicide Prevention (AFSP), more than 44,000 Americans died by suicide in a recent year.

 - Suicide is the tenth leading cause of death in the US and there is an average of 121 suicides per day